mfeinLearn/mfeinLearn.github.io/_posts/2019-03-19-my_crypto_investor_application.markdown

 I used the Bcrypt gem for this project.
 This gem is a hashing algorithm used for securing user passwords.
 Bcrypt does the following to secure your password:

-1 - It takes in your password
+1 - It takes in your password.
-2 - Creates a digital fingerprint / hash of your password (password_digest)
+2 - Creates a digital fingerprint / hash of your password (password_digest).
 3 - By adding in bcrypt to the Gemfile you are then able to use the has_secure_password method which gives us an array of methods to use.
 One such method is authenticate. authenticate takes in a password which is a plan string and checks it against bcrypts hashing algorithm to make sure it is the correct password.
 4 - In doing the above this allows us to use passwords in our forms and controllers if we want to refer to out password.